mohamedgh16/Getting-started-with-inheritance-using-c-sharp/README.md

   ### Constructors and Destructors in derived classes

-   Instantiating a derived class causes the base class constructor to be called implicitly or explicitly, which can cause a chain reaction when a base class is also a derived class.
+   The constructor of a base class will be called implicitly or explicitly when Instantiating a derived class, this will cause a chain reaction when a base class is also a derived class.

-   When a destructor is called, it performs its task and then invokes the derived class base class constructor.
+   When a destructor is called, it executes its function and then invokes the derived class base class constructor.

    Let’s look at the code sample below to learn how to define a destructor.